 Ms. Smith has represented clients in a variety of major litigation matters, including:

 Securities Litigation & Trials

 - At trial, defeated more than 95% of plaintiffs’ claimed damages in rare Section 10(b) securities class action to go to jury verdict.
+Named one of the Top Defense Verdicts of 2019 by the Daily Journal.
 Hsu v.
 Puma Biotechnology, Inc. (C.D.
 Cal.
 2019).

 - Obtained dismissal of nearly all claims and damages on behalf of medical device company Obalon Therapeutics, Inc. in a securities class action involving disclosures related to its medical device and related accounting.
 Hustig v.
 Obalon Therapeutics, Inc. (S.D.
 Cal.
 2019).

-- Successfully represented Abbot subsidiary medical device company Thoratec, Inc. in connection with securities class action claims involving its HeartWare heart pumps.
+- Successfully represented Abbott subsidiary medical device company Thoratec, Inc. in connection with securities class action claims involving its HeartWare heart pumps.
 Cooper v.
 Thoratec (N.D.
 Cal.
 2018).

 - Successfully represented Wal-Mart Stores, Inc. and was part of the team that secured dismissal of a securities fraud class action against Walmex.
 City of Pontiac General Employees’ Retirement System v.
 Wal-Mart Stores, Inc. (W.D.
 Ark.
 2018) & Fogel v.
 Vega (S.D.N.Y.
 2018).

 - Successfully represented Weatherford International in securities fraud class actions related to the Company’s restatement of certain financial statements due to tax accounting errors.
 Dobina v.
 Weatherford International, Ltd. (S.D.N.Y.
 2014); Freedman v.
 Weatherford International Ltd. (S.D.N.Y.
 2015)